 Here’s Why McDonald’s Keeps Bringing Back the McRib

 Roughly every November for the past few years, the same news headlines continue to pop up as the McDonald’s McRib returns to select locations nationwide.
-This year, it’s made its 2019 review a little early, officially launching on October 9.
-However, nobody has really yet been able to answer the biggest question surrounding this cult fast food item: Why is the McRib always back?
+This time, it’s made its 2020 debut a little late, officially launching on December 2.
+However, nobody has really yet been able to answer the biggest question surrounding this cult fast food item: Why is the McRib always coming back?
 In case you’re wondering, this is the real reason the McDonald’s logo is red and yellow.

 McDonald’s gave folks a rather cryptic answer the last time people pushed for one, saying that the McRib comes back when it feels like it or that it returns “based on consumer demand.”
 If that were the case, the McRib would never leave the menu.
 However, there are two key reasons from a business standpoint that the golden arches never makes the McRib a permanent item: the allure of the limited-time classic and the price point of the trimmings used to make it.

 It’s no secret that McDonald’s famous pork sandwich is made with pork trimmings.
 It’s the price of those extraneous pork shoulder cuts that play a major part in determining when and how long the McRib stays on the menu.
 Meat scientist Roger Mandigo, one of the men credited with helping McDonald’s invent their legendary sandwich, told the Lincoln Journal Star that the national supply of those pieces of pork used to make the McRib isn’t too big.
 Check out these crazy facts about McDonald’s.